Booking Cheap Flights

 iVisa.
 You can use this site to find out what visa you need for anywhere in the world.
 If you’re coming in India less than 60 days you can get an e-visa from the government, but I have had readers e-mail that it has declined their cards or had other errors. iVisa charges an admin fee, but does all the work for you and allows you to submit it way ahead of time, which the government one doesn’t allow.
 It’s your buffer so you don’t deal directly with the government site and they assure your documents are all sorted.

 G Adventures.
 This is the only international company I recommend to readers who email with questions about joining group tours.
-There do tours all over the world, and the ones in India are great for people not ready to travel alone.
+They do tours all over the world, and the ones in India are great for people not ready to travel alone.
 Here are the exact tours I recommend in India through G Adventures.

 Trabug.
 Trabug is a travel phone that you can have shipped to your hotel in India.
 This phone has the internet and all kinds of India travel apps on it.
 It’s more expensive than a SIM, but SIM cards are sometimes a huge hassle for foreigners in India.
 You don’t want to be in India without access to the internet.
+Go for the Power plan.

 Skype.
 Even though I buy a SIM card when I travel to swap out, I don’t call from it and use up my talktime.
 I connect to 3g and call via Skype.
 It’s so cheap, nothing compares, plus these days most people have skype so you can call direct for free.